 Drink water.
 You’ve heard this a million times, but so few of us actually do it.
 Go do it now.
 Right now.
 We’ll wait.

 If you live near a lake or ocean, go there as much as you can.
 Even for a few minutes.
-If not, go for a free swim at your local pool and just float around.

 Fold your clothes and put them away.
 Even better, put out your clothes for the next morning.
 It’s like being your own personal assistant.
 Having wrinkle-less pants and matching socks, with zero morning effort, will blow your mind.